Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Introduction

-This comes with several drawbacks; firstly \textit{the multiple steps of the system lead to multi-step error propagation}, i.e. the input to the last system might often be too noisy to contain any information.
-Some previous work already targeted merging provenance reranking and veracity prediction into single step \cite{ma-etal-2019-sentence,schlichtkrull-etal-2021-joint}.
-Secondly, in open-domain setting, \textit{number of relevant evidences can be significantly larger than~$K$}, especially when there is a lot of repeated evidence.
-Thirdly, again in open-domain setting, \textit{sometimes there is a both, supporting and refuting evidence}.
+This comes with several drawbacks; firstly, \textit{the multiple steps of the system lead to error propagation}, i.e. the input to the last system might often be too noisy to contain any information.
+Some previous work focused on merging evidence reranking and veracity prediction into a single step \cite{ma-etal-2019-sentence,schlichtkrull-etal-2021-joint}.
+Secondly, in open-domain setting, \textit{number of relevant evidences can be significantly larger than~$k$}\footnote{e.g.,\textasciitilde3.7\,\% of FEVER's non-exhaustive annotations.}, especially when there is a lot of repeated evidence.
+Thirdly, in open-domain setting, \textit{sometimes there is both, supporting and refuting evidence}.
 The re-ranking systems often do not distinguish whether evidence is relevant because it supports or refutes the claim, and thus may select the evidence from one group based on the in-built biases.

-To further strengthen persuasive effect of the evidence, and understand the model's reasoning process, some of these systems are interpretable \cite{popat-etal-2018-declare,liu2020fine,krishna2021proofver}.
-However, to our knowledge, the interpretability in these systems was considered an useful trait, which was evaluated only qualitatively.
+To further strengthen the persuasive effect of the evidences and understand the model's reasoning process, some of these systems provide cues of interpretability \cite{popat-etal-2018-declare,liu2020fine}.
+However, the interpretability in the mentioned work was often considered a useful trait, which was evaluated only qualitatively, as the labor-intensive human evaluation was out of the scope of their focus.

-To this extent we propose Claim-Dissector (CD), a latent variable model which: \begin{enumerate} \item jointly ranks top-relevant, top-supporting and top-refuting provenances and predicts veracity of the claim in an interpretable way, where the probability of the claim's veracity is given by the linear combination of per-provenance probabilities, \item is able to detect claims with conflicting evidence (both supporting and refuting), \item can provide unsupervisedly learned fine-grained (sentence-level or token-level evidence), while using only coarse-grained supervision (on block-level or sentence-level respectively), \item can be parametrized from a spectrum of language representation models (such as \mbox{RoBERTa} or \mbox{DeBERTaV3} \cite{liu2019roberta,he2021debertav3}). \end{enumerate} Finally, we collect a 4-way annotated dataset \texttt{TLR-FEVER} of per-token relevance annotations to provide a quantitative evaluation of our system.
+To this extent, we propose Claim-Dissector (CD), a latent variable model which: \begin{enumerate} \item jointly ranks top-relevant, top-supporting and top-refuting evidences, and predicts veracity of the claim in an interpretable way, where the probability of the claim's veracity is estimated using the linear combination of per-evidence probabilities (Subsection \ref{ss:verifier}), \item can provide fine-grained (sentence-level or token-level evidence), while using only coarse-grained supervision (on block-level or sentence-level respectively), \item can be parametrized from a spectrum of language representation models (such as \mbox{RoBERTa} or \mbox{DeBERTaV3} \cite{liu2019roberta,he2021debertav3}). \end{enumerate} Finally, we collect a 4-way annotated dataset \texttt{TLR-FEVER} of per-token relevance annotations.
+This serves as a proxy for evaluating interpretability: we measure how similar are the cues provided by the model to the ones from humans.
+We believe future work can benefit from our quantitative evaluation approach while maintaining focus.